ForestMars/innit/README.md

 # Why Not Cookiecutter?

 * Ultimately this script could easily be ported to a [Cookiecutter]() template.
 For this prototypical version however, that's significant overkill.
-Nothing against overkill, mind you, but rather than having to maintain consistency (updating, etc.) with a more complicated approach, a more straightforward shell script and template files gets the job done.
+Nothing against overkill, mind you, but rather than having to maintain consistency (updating, etc.) with an overly complicated approach (for such purposes), a more straightforward shell script and template files gets the job done.

 # Known Issues